bitifet/pasar/README.md

     - This enables you to reuse simple functionalities as sync functions.
     - But be carefull, that THOSE ARE BLOCKING FUNCTIONS.
 So use at your own risk.

+  * Easy querying while developing with automated (but customizable) '/form' facilities.

 ### <a name="featAdvanced"></a>Advanced Features